Skip to main content

 ALERT: Expeditious Asylum Adjudication for Certain Afghans

 On Sept.
 30, 2021, the president signed the Extending Government Funding and Delivering Emergency Assistance Act.
-Per Congressional direction, citizens and nationals of Afghanistan, or persons with no nationality who last habitually resided in Afghanistan, who meet eligibility criteria are entitled to certain benefits, including expeditious adjudication of asylum applications.
+At the direction of Congress, citizens and nationals of Afghanistan or persons with no nationality who last habitually resided in Afghanistan, and who meet eligibility criteria, are entitled to certain benefits, including rapid adjudication of asylum applications.

 Please follow the specific instructions on our Information for Afghans page.